machdyne/blaustahl/README.md

 ### Building from source

-Most people won't need to do this — pre-built firmware is available in [Releases](releases).
-If you'd like to build it yourself and have [pico-sdk](https://github.com/raspberrypi/pico-sdk) installed:
+If you'd like to build the firmware yourself and have [pico-sdk](https://github.com/raspberrypi/pico-sdk) installed:

 ```
 $ git submodule update --init --recursive